John Barrymore: Early life: 1882–1903

 Barrymore was born John Sidney Blyth in the Philadelphia home of his maternal grandmother Louisa Lane Drew and was known by family, friends and colleagues as "Jack".
 Although the Barrymore family Bible puts his date of birth as February 15, 1882, his birth certificate shows February 14.
 He was the youngest of three children.
 His siblings were Lionel (1878–1954), and Ethel (1879–1959).
 His father was Maurice Barrymore, an Indian-born British actor who had been born Herbert Blyth, and had adopted Barrymore as a stage name after seeing it on a poster in the Haymarket Theatre in London.
 Barrymore's mother, Georgie Drew Barrymore, was born into a prominent theatrical family.
-Barrymore's maternal grandparents were Louisa Lane Drew, a well-known 19th-century American actress and the manager of the Arch Street Theatre, and John Drew, also an actor whose specialty was comedy.
+His maternal grandparents were Louisa Lane Drew, a well-known 19th-century American actress and the manager of the Arch Street Theatre, and John Drew, also an actor whose specialty was comedy.
 Barrymore's maternal uncles were two more thespians, John Drew Jr. and Sidney.

 Much of Barrymore's early life was unsettled.
 In October 1882, the family toured in the US for a season with Polish actress Helena Modjeska.
 The following year his parents toured again with Modjeska but left the children behind.
 Modjeska was influential in the family, and she insisted that all three children be baptized into the Catholic Church.
 In 1884 the family traveled to London as part of Augustin Daly's theatrical company, returning to the US two years later.
 As a child, Barrymore was sometimes badly behaved, and he was sent away to schools in an attempt to instill discipline.
 The strategy was not always successful, and he attended elementary schools in four states.
 He was sent first to the boys' annex of the Convent of Notre Dame in Philadelphia.
 One punishment that he received there was being made to read a copy of Dante's Inferno; he later recounted that, as he looked at the illustrations by Gustave Doré, "my interest was aroused, and a new urge was born within me.
 I wanted to be an artist".
 He was expelled from the school in 1891 and was sent to Seton Hall Preparatory School in New Jersey, where Lionel was already studying.
 Barrymore was unhappy at Seton and was soon withdrawn, after which he attended several public schools in New York, including the Mount Pleasant Military Academy.

 In 1892, his grandmother Louisa Drew's business began to suffer, and she lost control of her theater, causing disruption in the family.
 The following year, when Barrymore was 11 years old, his mother died from tuberculosis; her consistent touring and his absence at school meant that he barely knew her, and he was mostly raised by his grandmother.
 The loss of their mother's income prompted both Ethel and Lionel to seek work as professional actors.
 Barrymore's father was mostly absent from the family home while on tour, and when he returned he would spend time at The Lambs, a New York actors' club.